 - You should choose a topic suitable for undergraduates in an introductory level class in your discipline.
 You could explain a concept, define a term, describe a process or demonstrate a procedure.
 It might be helpful to look through some of the undergraduate textbooks used in your department for ideas.

-- When you choose a topic to present, be sure that it allows you to use enough language so that you can demonstrate your level of language proficiency.
-If the material you choose is too simple, and does not allow you to use enough language, the evaluators will need to ask questions designed to more accurately determine your language proficiency level.
+- When you prepare your presentation, prepare enough material for at least 10 minutes.
+Be sure that it allows you to use enough language so that you can demonstrate your level of language proficiency.
+If the material you choose is too simple and does not allow you to use enough language, the evaluators may not be able to accurately determine your language proficiency level.

 Rating Your Performance